 - 12. Disturbing school activities and/or the educational process (including school sponsored activities off school grounds) - 12.1 One to ten days in-house suspension or external suspension, parents and guidance department notified.
 Possible police involvement. - 13.
 Misuse of a pass - 13.1 First Offense: Loss of pass privilege and/or two office detentions and/or one day in-house suspension. - 13.2 Second Offense: Two days in-house suspension, parents and guidance department notified. - 13a.
-Refusal to serve in-house - 13a One to three days external suspension. - 14.
+Refusal to serve in-house - 13a.1 One to three days external suspension. - 14.
 Open and persistent defiance of the authority of a teacher, continued disruption of specific class or insubordination or flagrant disregard of a verbal instruction or direction - 14.1 First Offense: One to three days in-house suspension, parents and guidance department notified. - 14.2 Second Offense: One to five days external suspension, parents and guidance department notified. - 14a.
-Directing obscenities towards a staff member - 14a1 First Offense: Based on the nature of the incident (after teacher/administration consultation) external suspension will be assigned.
-Mandatory parent/guidance meeting with an administrator. - 14a2 Second Offense: Up to ten days out of school suspension.
+Directing obscenities towards a staff member - 14a.1 First Offense: Based on the nature of the incident (after teacher/administration consultation) external suspension will be assigned.
+Mandatory parent/guidance meeting with an administrator.
+14a.2 Second Offense: Up to ten days out of school suspension.
 Parents and guidance department notified. - 15.
-Vandalism of property belonging to the school district, school personnel or students - 15.1 Office detentions, in-house suspensions, out-of-school suspensions.
+Vandalism of property belonging to the school district, school personnel or students 15.1 Office detentions, in-house suspensions, out-of-school suspensions.
 (Discipline determined by nature of incident.)
 Restitution for repair or replacement of damaged property.
 Possible court action. - 16.
 Larceny-petty theft - 16.1 One to three days in-house suspension or external suspension; parents and guidance department notified.
-Restitution.

-- 17. Possession of stolen property and/or any theft of money or personal or public property of significant value and/or breaking and/or entering unauthorized areas, including lockers, classrooms, locker rooms, offices, and storage areas - 17.1 External suspension until parental conference (not less than three days).
+Restitution. - 17.
+Possession of stolen property and/or any theft of money or personal or public property of significant value and/or breaking and/or entering unauthorized areas, including lockers, classrooms, locker rooms, offices, and storage areas - 17.1 External suspension until parental conference (not less than three days).
 Police and guidance department notified.
-Restitution.
+Restitution. - 18.
+Fighting - 18.1 External suspension, parents and guidance department notified and possible police notification. - 18a.
+Fighting-Second Offense - 18a.1 Five to ten days external suspension, mandatory parental/guidance/ administrative conference.
+Possible police notification.